IGEE-IHVI/iHVI-app/README.md

 python mainApp.py
 ```
 ----
-You can directly run "ouput/iHVI.exe" on windows operating system.
+You can directly run "output/iHVI.exe" on windows operating system.

+* Note : Please click the 'code' option to download the iHVI zip folder *